 Since it feels like summer just ended, it’s hard to believe that the new year is only two months away.
 Just like last year, I’ve prepared a list of the top 15 food and drinks trends of 2019.

 We have refined our palate more than ever before in history.
 Food and food history books are populating bookstore shelves more than ever before.
-We watch shows about cooking, famous chefs and impressive restaurants.
+We watch shows about cooking and follow updates from famous chefs and impressive restaurants.
 Social media has provided us with easy access to recipes, ideas and inspiration.
 And our supermarket shelves offer a range of international products, wider than ever before.
-This creates new opportunities for restaurants to design better dining experiences.
+This creates new opportunities for restaurants to design enticing dining experiences.

 Every year new food trends arise, led by chefs looking to constantly innovate.
 And often because their sphere of influence is vast, they turn practices into patterns, and then trends.
 This is a list of patterns I have observed throughout social media, restaurants’ menus, cookbook releases and cooking magazines.
 Enjoy!